Resource-aware Cyber Deception for Microservice-based Applications

 We indicate the set of allocated decoys as $D = \{d^{(j)}_m, m \in M, j \in \mathbb{N}_{>0}\}$, where $d^{(j)}_m$ refers to the $j$-th decoy replicating microservice $m$.
 Due to the resource limitation, a microservice can be replicated as decoy only if the resources reserved to the deception mechanism satisfies the same CPU and RAM resource request associated to the legitimate microservice.
 Therefore, assuming that microservice $m$ is allocated on node $n$, we express a feasible decoy allocation as

-where $x_m = |\{d^{(j)}_m\}|$ is the total number of decoys cloning microservice $m \in M$, $\delta \in [0,1]$ is denoted as resource decoy ratio and indicates the share of available resources that are reserved for the decoy allocation, $\Delta C_{n}^{(.)}$ is the amount of unused resources in each node given the microservice resource deployment $\mathbf{R}^{(.)}$.
-The condition in \eqref{eq:decoy_allocation} ensures that the total resource request of decoys cloning a specif microservice can be accommodated by the available resources in the node.
-We assume that $\delta$ is fixed and its value is selected by the organization in order to balance the fulfilment of the service requirements and the effectiveness of deception mechanism.
-In general, the higher is the value of $\delta$, the higher is the number of deployable decoys as more resources are dedicated for the deception mechanism.
-By computing the decoy allocation strategy according to a tunable share of the remaining resources, we ensure to not always require the full nodes capacity.
-This design choice mitigates the impact of the deception scheme on the production microservices whose service provisioning performance should always be prioritized.
+where $x_m = \{d^{(j)}_m\}$ indicates the total number of decoys cloning microservice $m$, $\delta \in [0,1]$ denotes the \bc{decoy resource ratio} and indicates the fraction of available resources that are reserved for the decoy allocation, $\Delta C_{n}^{(.)}$ is the amount of unused resources in each node given the microservice resource deployment $\mathbf{R}^{(.)}$.
+The condition in \eqref{eq:decoy_allocation} ensures that the total resource request of decoys cloning a specific microservice can be accommodated by the available resources in the node.
+We assume that $\delta$ is fixed and its value is selected by the organization in order to balance the security level and the resource overhead achieved by the deception mechanism.
+Specifically, the higher is the value of $\delta$, the higher is the number of deployable decoys as more resources are dedicated for the deception mechanism which intuitively allows to lure and intercept more attacks.
+By computing the decoy allocation strategy according to a configurable portion of the available resources, we mitigate potential impacts on the production microservices performance due to resource contention issues.